docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 If this migration implies a DNS modification, be sure to wait for DNS propagation before opening an issue.
 Few examples of symptoms can be found [here](https://github.com/tomav/docker-mailserver/issues/95) or [here](https://github.com/tomav/docker-mailserver/issues/97).
 This could be related to a modification of your `MX` record, or the IP mapped to `mail.my-domain.tld`.

+If everything is OK regarding DNS, please provide [formatted logs](https://guides.github.com/features/mastering-markdown/) and config files.
+This will allow us to help you.

+If we're blind, we won't be able to do anything.